sime/cv/README.md

 ### November 2014 - Current
 Lead Engineer for Delivery Hero, Berlin

-* Architecting services developed and maintained by the team
+* Architecting services developed and maintained by my team
-* Facilitating development of the products and services
+* Facilitating development of Delivery Hero products and services
 * Exploring serverless methodologies using AWS Lambda and Node.js (TypeScript)
-* Managing 5 direct reports performance and professional development
+* Managing five direct reports, including their performance and professional development
-* Performing screenings and interviewing candidates for department positions
+* Performing screenings and interviewing candidates for departmental positions across the company

 ### April 2015 - Current
 Faxologist for Bitcoin Fax